domcleal/as_deprecation_tracker/README.md

 * `whitelist_file` to customise the location of the whitelist YAML file (defaults to `config/as_deprecation_whitelist.yaml`)

+### Environment variables

+* `AS_DEPRECATION_DISABLE` - set to any value will prevent ASDT from monitoring deprecations and throwing exceptions.
+Rails will use default deprecation behaviour.
+* `AS_DEPRECATION_RECORD` - set to any value will prevent ASDT from throwing exceptions and will append entries to the `whitelist_file` for every deprecation seen.
+* `AS_DEPRECATION_WHITELIST` - set to the root or full path of a whitelist configuration file, overrides `whitelist_file`.

 ### Pause/resume

 The processing of deprecation warnings can be suspended and resumed via the